stackabletech/edc-operator/README.md

 ## Support

-You can use this project under different licenses.
 Get started with the community edition!
-If you want professional support, [we offer subscription plans](https://stackable.tech/en/plans/).
+If you want professional support, [we offer subscription plans and custom licensing](https://stackable.tech/en/plans/).